pixel

 Dual Diagnosis Treatment

-In many cases, depresion does not occur by itself.
+In many cases, depression does not occur by itself.
 Instead, it develops alongside a substance abuse problem.
 In this case, mental health professionals would call the substance use disorder and depression co-occurring disorders, meaning they developed together and reinforce each other.
 And the only way to comprehensively treat co-occurring disorders is through a type of inpatient depression treatment called a dual diagnosis program.

 During dual diagnosis care, you will work with mental health experts and addiction specialists to address both addiction and its root causes in depression.
 In this way, not only do you receive mental health support, but you greatly lower your risk of relapse.
 Unlike other Florida rehab programs, dual diagnosis treats all aspects of addiction, which means better treatment outcomes for you.
 If you’re considering inpatient depression treatment and want support for substance abuse as well, this program is a perfect match.